 What to Do with the Leftover Almond Pulp?

-Try making one of these sweet treats:
+Try making one of these almond pulp recipes:

 Reader Feedback: Do you make almond milk at home?
 Any other dairy-free milks that you love?
 I’ve been trying to perfect oat milk for coffee, but it keeps coming out slimy… so let me know if you have any tricks.